rust-lang/book/second-edition/src/ch03-02-data-types.md

 #### The Boolean Type

-As in most other programming languages, a boolean type in Rust has two possible
+As in most other programming languages, a Boolean type in Rust has two possible
 values: `true` and `false`.
-The boolean type in Rust is specified using `bool`.
+The Boolean type in Rust is specified using `bool`.
 For example:

 <span class="filename">Filename: src/main.rs</span>